RobinB87/farm-sensor-data-management/README.md

 - if correct, everything works out of the box:
   - db file will be created in backend
   - migrations will be created
-  - use postman to add some initial data, or use the form
+  - use postman to add some initial data (POST localhost:3000/sensors/data, raw json body { "type": "a", value: 10 } ), or use the form in the frontend

 # BRIEF EXPLANATION